brainyhere/ai-generator-website/index.md

 show_call_box: true
 ---

-# Brainy - AI Product Description.
+# Brainy - AI Copywriter.

-Brainy is a a shopify app that manages your products using the latest AI models.
+Brainy is a shopify app that manages your products using the latest AI models.